 Most modules also include a quiz.
 These quizzes make up 40% of your grade.
 You can take each quiz twice and your highest score will be saved.
-These quizzes are open book, but must be completed individually.
+These quizzes are open book and must be completed individually.
+Use of Artificial Intelligence (AI) tools (such as ChatGPT, Copilot, etc.) during quizzes is prohibited.